 We suggest that if you are traveling with other people, one of you always get out and direct the driver into or out of the spot.
 Agree on a method for helping the driver with reverse parking.
 We found that hand signals worked better than voice commands.

-Supermarket carparks were a good place to find spots to park when in towns.
-They generally had more space and we could take up a few spots.
-Much less stressful than parking on a busy street!
+Supermarket carparks are a good place to find large spots to park when in visiting towns in Europe.
+They had more space and we could take up a few spots.
+Much less stressful than trying to park on a busy street!

 Managing Waste Water